 - Spicy Mango Salsa: The salsa can easily be prepared in the morning and stored in the fridge to chill.
 Serve with crisp tortilla chips.

 - Alu Dahi Puri Chaat: Prep the yogurt in the morning and leave it to chill in the fridge.
 Keep all the remaining ingredients ready to go so that you can easily assemble and serve when it’s time.

-- Edible Cigars: These can me made at the same time as the samosas and warmed the same way as well.
+- Edible Cigars: These can be made at the same time as the samosas and warmed the same way as well.
 Serve with chilled garlic yogurt dip.

-MAINS: For you main meal, I’d suggest going with 1 chicken dish, 1 lamb dish, 1 seafood dish and the rest all vegetarian.
+MAINS: For your main meal, I’d suggest going with 1 chicken dish, 1 lamb dish, 1 seafood dish and the rest all vegetarian.
 Here are my picks:

 - Dahiwali Chicken Curry: This curry is quick and easy to prepare, and perfect to cook a day ahead and store in the fridge.

-- Goat Curry: Like most meat-based curries, cooking this dish a day earlier will only enhance the flavours even more.
+- Mutton Curry: Like most meat-based curries, cooking this dish a day earlier will only enhance the flavours even more.

 - Ginger-Chilli Shrimp